kicaj29/angular-examples/README.md

 };
 ```

+but in both cases these are __dummy__ functions that are never executed.
+In both cases these functions are later provided by Angular itself.
+It is needed only to be able execute typescript transpile.
+It is better to use approach with declaration because then it is clearly know the function is only variable with reference to another function *fn*.

 The *writeValue* is called when we pass something to the control via [(ngModel)] in case of template driven forms
 or when we call setValue/patchValue/reset in case of reactive forms.
 ```typescript